Investing in Infrastructure

 No Tax Dollars Involved: Brunswick County's water fund and wastewater (sewer) funds are enterprise funds.
 This means that they are operated like a business using funds generated from developer-paid capital recovery fees and customers' rate payments.

-Award-Winning Infrastructure: Brunswick County's water and sewer systems have won numerous awards over the years.
+Award-Winning Infrastructure: Brunswick County's water and sewer systems have earned numerous industry awards over the years.
+A list of these awards is included in the accordion at the bottom of this page.

 Fighting for Brunswick County Ratepayers: In 2017, Brunswick County joined other utilities in the region to sue DuPont and Chemours.
 The County is seeking monetary damages from Chemours to hold it responsible for the millions of dollars it is spending to install a new treatment system necessary to remove PFAS contaminants.
 The lawsuit remains active and ongoing.
 Any proceeds received will be used for the benefit of all customer classes.
 How any proceeds from litigation would be used has not been analyzed nor determined at this time.
 Click here to read more.

-Developers Paying for Infrastructure: Developers have deeded more than $212 million in water and sewer infrastructure to Brunswick County, with nearly $112 million since January 2013. (see below)
+Developers Paying for Infrastructure: Developers have deeded more than $219 million in water and sewer infrastructure to Brunswick County, with over $119 million since January 2013. (see below)

 Roads & Transportation